 How are RC/HC Talent Pipeline members selected?

 Once a year, DCO and OCHA issue a joint call for expressions of interest to the RC/HC Talent Pipeline.
-Candidates can apply directly, but applications from UN staff must be endorsed by their entity.
+UN staff must be endorsed by their entity (UN staff on loan or secondment must seek endorsement from their parent organization); applications of candidates external to the UN system do not require endorsement.

 Applications are reviewed against the eligibility criteria and selected candidates undergo a rigorous assessment focusing on the core elements of the RC Leadership Profile as well as reference checks.
 Those identified by the inter-agency Admission Panel as having the highest potential are included in the RC/HC Talent Pipeline.

 At this moment it is not possible to apply to the RC/HC Talent Pipeline.
-The next call for expressions of interest will be launched in 2022.
+The next call for expression of interest is scheduled to be launched in January 2024.
+Check the website regularly for updates.

 What do RC/HC Talent Pipeline members benefit from?

-Members of the RC/HC Talent Pipeline will be offered opportunities to develop their knowledge, competencies, and experience across the pillars of the United Nations’ work (development, peace & security, human rights, humanitarian) and across programme, policy and coordination roles.
+Members of the RC/HC Talent Pipeline will be offered opportunities to develop their knowledge, competencies, and exposure to the RC and HC roles as well as across the pillars of the United Nations’ work (development, peace & security, human rights, humanitarian).

 These may include :